11 Sights in Tewkesbury, United Kingdom (with Map and Images)

 1. Cheese Rolling

 The Cooper's Hill Cheese-Rolling and Wake is an annual event held on the Spring Bank Holiday at Cooper's Hill, at Brockworth near Gloucester, England.
 Participants race down the 200-yard (180 m) long hill chasing a wheel of Double Gloucester cheese.
 It is uncertain when the tradition first began, and is possibly much older than its earliest known written attestation in 1826.
-The event has a long tradition, held by the people of the village, but now people from all over the world take part.
-The Guardian called it a "world-famous event", with winners coming from Australia, Belgium, Canada, Egypt, Germany, Japan, New Zealand and the United States.
+The event has a long tradition, held by the people of the village, but now people from a wide range of countries take part in the competition as well.
+The Guardian called it a "world-famous event," with winners coming from Australia, Belgium, Canada, Egypt, Germany, Japan, New Zealand, and the United States.

 2. Tewkesbury Abbey